Fine Air Flight 101: Investigation

 The National Transportation Safety Board (NTSB) found that the airplane's center of gravity was near or even aft of the airplane's limit and the airplane's trim was mis-set.
 Both resulted from cargo loading irregularities.
 The severity of the control problem could not be determined because of uncertainty about the cargo weight distribution.
-It would have required exceptional skills and reactions which could not be expected from the pilots.
+It would have required exceptional skills and reactions that could not be expected from the pilots.

 The NTSB found that "a significant shift of cargo rearward at or before rotation did not occur and was not the cause of the initial extreme pitch up at rotation."
 Cargo compression or shifting may have occurred later.

 Ground crew interviews found that the flight was routinely full of pallets and the cargo locks were rarely engaged in some opinions, and it was further stated this was because they were thought to be irrelevant if the pallets could not move.
 Pallets are held by rails at the sides from moving in an upward direction, but only the retractable end locks can stop the forward-and-aft movement.
 Also, the aircraft was approximately 6000 lb overloaded, although, given the pallet weighing process, this was believed to be more common than thought beforehand.